Mindscoach

 In the meeting room, she set the tone.

-But inside, something else was unfolding.
+But inside of her, something else was unfolding.

 She wasn’t just tired—she was disconnected.